Benevolence Committee Members:

-The Benevolence Committee shall be composed of three members of the Faculty Association selected by a vote of the Faculty Association.
+The Benevolence Committee shall be composed of a minimum of three members of the Faculty Association selected by a vote of the Faculty Association.
 Members will serve on the committee for 3-year terms.
 The Chair of the Benevolence Committee will be elected by the Benevolence Committee yearly.

 Benevolence Fund Recipients